World of Warcraft: Legion: Demon Hunters

 Demon hunters are the second "hero class" in World of Warcraft, joining death knights that were introduced in Wrath of the Lich King.
 Demon hunters begin as members of the Illidari, the elite guard of Illidan Stormrage during his rule of Outland in The Burning Crusade.
 Demon hunters operate on the concept of "fighting fire with fire", wielding demonic fel magic to fuel their attacks and harnessing the powers of demons they kill to fight against the Burning Legion.
 To become demon hunters, an initiate must consume the heart of a demon that results in most initiates dying due to being overwhelmed by the demonic energy or going insane; the survivors become part demon, taking on demonic aspects including horns, wings, claws and hooves.
-Demon hunters ritually blind themselves to gain 'spectral sight', allowing them to detect demonic energy from demons and to see stealthed enemies.
+Demon hunters ritually blind themselves to gain 'spectral sight', allowing them to detect demonic energy from demons and to see stealthed enemies, but losing their eyes in the process.

-Similar to death knights, demon hunters are able to fill the tank or damage dealer (DPS) role, but only have two specializations: vengeance for tanking and havoc for DPS.
-They wear leather armor and wield a pair of warglaives, a weapon that is a curved two-bladed short sword that is similar to the Blades of Azzinoth wielded by Illidan.
-Unlike death knights, which are available to all races except for Pandaren, demon hunters are only playable by the two elvish races - Night Elves and Blood Elves.
+Similar to death knights, demon hunters are able to fill the tank or damage dealer (DPS) role, but only have two specializations: Vengeance for tanking and Havoc for DPS.
+They wear leather armor and wield a pair of warglaives: curved, two-bladed short sword similar to the Blades of Azzinoth wielded by Illidan.
+Unlike death knights, which are available to all races, demon hunters are only playable by the two elvish races: Night Elves and Blood Elves.
 While any race has the potential to become a demon hunter, Illidan only trained elves in the Black Temple.
-A player is only allowed one demon hunter per realm and must already have a level 70 on that realm in order to create one.

-As a hero class, a demon hunter does not start at level 1 but instead starts at level 98.
+As a hero class, a demon hunters started at level 98 rather than level 1.
 Demon hunters have a unique starting experience, similar to death knights; their story begins ten years before Legion (shortly before Illidan's death in the Black Temple raid, as depicted in The Burning Crusade) on the shattered Burning Legion world of Mardum, where they have been sent by Illidan to obtain a demonic artifact, the Sargerite Keystone, used to gain access to the Legion-controlled planets.
 Upon returning to Outland, the demon hunters find Illidan slain by the Wardens, and are captured and imprisoned in the Vault of the Wardens on Azeroth.
 Ten years later, demon hunters are freed in order to fight against the Burning Legion after the Horde and Alliance losses at the Broken Shore.
 As a base of operations, the class's order hall is the captured Legion ship Fel Hammer located on Mardum.